-Q: So here’s the deal: I love myself some “holiday”- scented candles and sprays.
+Q: So here’s the deal: I love holiday-scented candles and sprays.
 Pine, peppermint, eggnog, cinnamon, gingerbread … you name it, from the end of November until the beginning of January, my nose craves it.
-However, my tradition of burning the “Jingle All the Way Trilogy” at home must come to an end this year as I have a new housemate with chemical sensitivities.
+However, my tradition must come to an end this year because I have a new housemate with chemical sensitivities.
 Don’t get me wrong; she’s super festive (she started listening to Wham’s “Last Christmas” in mid-October) but all those artificial scents will have to go.
-From what we’ve discussed, natural holiday fragrances (i.e. those not originating from a can or paraffin candle) should be A-OK but I’ve been so reliant on mass-produced seasonal scents for so long that I don’t know where to start.
+From what I understand, natural holiday fragrances (i.e. those not originating from a can or paraffin candle) should be OK but I’ve been so reliant on mass-produced seasonal scents for so long that I don’t know where to start.
 Have any thoughts?

 A: Well, it sounds like change — not the smell of Christmas Cupcake intermixing with Balsam and Cedar — is in the air.
 And don’t get me wrong, I do like myself a Christmas-y scented candle now and then (if you weren’t in your current situation, I’d tell you to check out the hand-poured offerings from Aunt Sadie’s), but your housemate and her chemical sensitivities may be a blessing in disguise.
 Like it or not, by burning those delightful candles and spraying those tantalizing sprays, you’re drastically lowering the indoor air quality of your home.
 From the dubious ingredients that they’re made from to the effects that they can have on your health, they’re just one big eco no-no. Soy-based candles scented with essential oils are a much better option but not nearly as fun (and cost effective) as going the DIY route and creating your own yuletide odors.
 Here are a couple of ideas: